LeeJunho-AI/Studying_Math_for_AI_with_Python/README.md

 # Studying Math for AI with Python
-I am implementing what I learned from the book in my own way.
+I am implementing what I learned in my own way.